tbrlpld/laces/README.md

 #### Limit the parent context variables with `only`

-Limit the parent context variables passed to the component to only those variables provided by the `with` keyword (and no others from the calling template's context), use `only`:
+To limit the parent context variables passed to the component to only those variables provided by the `with` keyword (and no others from the calling template's context), use `only`:

 ```html+django
 {% component welcome with name=request.user.first_name only %}